 Ads are how we pay our bills and keep our blog free for you to enjoy.
 We also use affiliate links; if you make a purchase through them, we may receive a small commission at no cost to you.

 My memories of Rosarito include some wild spring break adventures during my days at San Diego State.
 Additional memories of Rosarito are from when I lived in Los Angeles and took a yearly road trip with friends to Puerto Nuevo for a lobster lunch after a stop in Rosarito.

 Next course was tortilla soup or a choice of salad.
 I opted for asparagus salad.
-It was a delicious bed of mixed greens tossed in homemade balsamic mustard vinaigrette with sliced strawberries, pear, tomato and topped with grilled asparagus, feta cheese and pine nuts.
+It was a delicious bed of mixed greens tossed in a homemade balsamic mustard vinaigrette with sliced strawberries, pear, and tomato and topped with grilled asparagus, feta cheese, and pine nuts.